oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Move disk

-*   Moving a shared raw disk is permitted only when all the attached VMs statuses are down, or all the VMs which the disks are attached to are inactivatee.
+*   Moving a shared raw disk is permitted only when all the attached VMs statuses are down, or all the VMs which the disks are attached to are inactive.

 Snapshot